 With Ramadan around the corner, potato samosas make for a fantastic make-ahead appetizer since they are freezer friendly; the only thing needed is to cook it the day of.
 These can be air fried, deep-fried, or even baked to crisp perfection.

 I actually was not only inspired to make these because I love Indian food and they make for the perfect Ramadan prep item but because potatoes need to be highlighted now more than ever.
-Potatoes are such a versatile pantry item that can be sculpted into so many different types of dishes just like these samosas.
+Potatoes are a versatile pantry item that can be sculpted into many different dishes just like these samosas.

 - 1/4 cup Cilantro